Watch now: Coronavirus trends show decline following restrictions; bar, restaurant rules under review

 "We have to all be in it together," he said.
 "It can’t just be one segment of society."

-What's more, the current measures have proven unenforceable, he said, noting that some businesses found in violation continue operating.
+What's more, the current measures have proved unenforceable, he said, noting that some businesses found in violation continue operating.

 Earlier this week, City Attorney Yohance Christie filed additional misdemeanor charges against The Night Before Lounge and Grata for continued violations of the directed health measures.

-Contrast that with the city's earlier moves to issue closure orders including having the police enforce the closure of Madsen's Bowling and Billiards after it violated the mask mandate and rebuffed a closure order in August.
+Contrast that with the city's earlier moves to issue closure orders, including having the police enforce the closure of Madsen's Bowling & Billiards after it violated the mask mandate in August.

 The city's approach has evolved, Christie said, though closure orders remain a possibility for noncompliant businesses.

 "All options are on the table," Christie said during the news conference.
-"But more importantly, we want the community to come together.
-We also would like our businesses to able to operate as much as possible."
+"But more importantly, we want the community to come together."

 Finals week